NEW POSITIONS OPEN:

 Apply now to join the 2019-20 cohort of IHC Graduate Teaching Fellows

-The IHC seeks 5-10 graduate student instructors for Foundations in the Humanities, a prison correspondence program in literary studies active in twelve California state prisons.
+Due to new grant support, the IHC’s Foundations in the Humanities program is expanding!
+Apply now for newly open positions to be a graduate student teaching fellow for Foundations in the Humanities, a prison correspondence program in literary studies active in twelve California state prisons.

-Instructors will enroll in a three-unit seminar in Fall quarter introducing them to the California penal system; they will also study innovative pedagogies in the context of social justice and be trained to work with incarcerated students through the correspondence format.
-In Winter and Spring quarter, instructors will enroll in a one-unit course to continue their training.
+Fellows will enroll in a three-unit seminar in Fall quarter (meets Fridays 9-11:30 AM) introducing them to the California penal system; they will also study innovative pedagogies in the context of social justice and be trained to work with incarcerated students through the correspondence format.
+In Winter and Spring quarter, Fellows will enroll in a one-unit course to continue their training.

-Program Prerequisites: Graduate student instructors must have prior teaching experience in humanities courses in which they provided written feedback on student essays devoted to close reading.
+Program Prerequisites: Graduate Teaching Fellows must have prior teaching experience in humanities courses in which they provided written feedback on student essays devoted to close reading.

 Applicants will also be interviewed by IHC Director Susan Derwin.